mehulagg/gitlab/doc/user/group/saml_sso/index.md

 To inspect the SAML response, you can use one of these [SAML debugging tools](#saml-debugging-tools).

 NOTE:
-Please note that the value for `Groups` or `groups` in the SAML reponse can be either the group name or the group id depending what the IdP sends to GitLab.
+Please note that the value for `Groups` or `groups` in the SAML reponse can be either the group name or the group ID depending what the IdP sends to GitLab.

 When SAML SSO is enabled for the top-level group, `Maintainer` and `Owner` level users see a new menu item in group **Settings > SAML Group Links**.
 You can configure one or more **SAML Group Links** to map